 This course introduces students to the broad and evolving sub-field of health communication and its many contexts and applications.
 Students will be exposed to basic theories, concepts, vocabulary and research in interpersonal, organizational, and public healthcare settings, and will be able to examine the multiple communication opportunities within the medical and public health community.
-COMM 2305 Film Appreciation (3-3-0) Cross-listed as ART 2305.
+COMM 2304 Argumentation (3-3-0) Prerequisite: ENG 1302.
+Laboratory fee required: \$10.
+Theory and practice in argumentation, including inductive and deductive reasoning, attitude change, use of evidence and fallacies.
+COMM 2305 Film Appreciation (3-3-0) Crosslisted as ART 2305.
 Credit may not be earned for both.
 Prerequisite: ENG 1302.
 Laboratory fee required: \$10.
 An overview of film as a communication and esthetic medium.
 Films are studied for their artistic and cultural significance, and for the communication strategies they use.
 Topics include film genres, sound and graphics, imagery, symbolism, cultural contexts for film, and film criticism.
-COMM 2307 Intercultural Communication (3-3-0) Prerequisite: ENG 1301.
+COMM 2307 Intercultural Communication (3-3-0) Prerequisite: ENG 1302.

 A study of the impact of culture on communication behaviors and the implication for cross-cultural interactions, both interpersonal and organizational.
-COMM 2309 Interpersonal Communication (3-3-0) A theoretical, practical, and experiential introduction to interpersonal communication.
+COMM 2309 Interpersonal Communication (3-3-0) Prerequisite: ENG 1302.

+A theoretical, practical, and experiential introduction to interpersonal communication.
 Areas in communication apprehension, family communication, listening and communication in multiple contexts are discussed.
-COMM 2390 Communication Skills (3-3-0) A focused examination and development of various basic communication skills, including (but not limited to) such topics as Intrapersonal Communication, Communication Competence in Society, Introduction to Social Media, and Communication Apprehension.
-May be repeated for credit with approval when topic varies.
-COMM 2311 Principles of Public Relations (3-3-0) Prerequisite: ENG 1301.
+COMM 2310 Social Media and Contemporary Communication (3-3-0) Prerequisite: COMM 1304.

+Broken into three sections, this course will examine the recent integration of social media into society and communication.
+In the first section, we will explore the historical roots of new medias, spending time understanding the roles of each of the major social media platforms.
+In the second section, we will investigate a variety of ways that new media have influenced our interpersonal relationships, corporate communications and ethical implications.
+Lastly, students will gain an understanding of social media communication through hands-on activities.

+COMM 2311 Principles of Public Relations (3-3-0) Prerequisite: ENG 1302.

+Introduction to the techniques and methods of public relations in promoting the image of organizations, corporations, and institutions, both public and private.

+COMM 2390 Communication Skills (3-3-0)

+Prerequisite: COMM 1304.